vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/1_Introduction.md

 That a treatise on the proper behaviour of women was considered an appropriate response to the Muslim threat may be interpreted in several ways.
 The basic assumption of religious law (dharmaśāstra) is that, if every individual performs his allotted role, universal harmony will result.
 Dīpāmbā's commission could mean that she was simply attending to the area of 'righteousness' (dharma) that was deemed of fitting concern for a woman.
 Alternatively, she

-6. The Pativratopäkhyāna is listed separately in the Thanjavur Catalogue of Marathi manuscripts, but closer inspection reveals that it is in fact identical with the Pativratädharma with the addition of one verse (Goswami 1932: II, MS. nos.
+6. The Pativratopākhyāna is listed separately in the Thanjavur Catalogue of Marathi manuscripts, but closer inspection reveals that it is in fact identical with the Pativratādharma with the addition of one verse (Goswami 1932: II, MS. nos.
 578, 579).